 In functions that have a restricted domain not every input will give an output (Israel year 10 student).

-For every function that we will take and insert to it an input, we will receive an adequate output, except for functions with limitations like y= x2x-2 , x=1, if we insert 1 we will get a meaningless expression, and this is not an output (Israeli year 12 student).
+For every function that we will take and insert to it an input, we will receive an adequate output, except for functions with limitations like y= x2x-2 ; x=1, if we insert 1 we will get a meaningless expression, and this is not an output (Israeli year 12 student).

 Analysis of example spaces